NiallWalker2012/tEtcher-v1/README.md

 tEtcher uses the rust cargo package manager.
 You will need to copy the first time installation file and run it in the terminal.
 A run file is attached so you can run it easily
 If you are on Windows, enter 'chmod +x "win_run.bat" in the terminal and then "./win_run.bat"
-If you are on Linux macOS, enter chmod +x "shell_run.sh" amd "./shell_run.sh"
+If you are on Linux macOS, enter chmod +x "shell_run.sh" and "./shell_run.sh"

 # Dependancies